 The Banksy Exhibit at The Moco Museum Amsterdam

-By the time you read this, the Banksy exhibition – “Banksy Laugh Now” – may no longer be on display, since the museum rotates its collections regularly.
 However, because Banksy’s work is so popular, the Moco has already extended the exhibit well beyond its initial run.
 It’s been there since the beginning, in fact.
-So maybe you’ll luck out and find it “Banksy Laugh Now” still on display after all!
+So if you visit soon, you should expect to find “Banksy Laugh Now” still on display!

 Banksy did not authorize this collection at the Moco, by the way.
 He’s way too cool for that.
 And how would anybody even get in touch with him to seek his consent, anyway?